matlab-deep-learning/llms-with-matlab/README.md

 sf = @(x)fprintf("%s",x);
 chat = openAIChat(StreamFun=sf);
 txt = generate(chat,"What is Model-Based Design and how is it related to Digital Twin?")
+% Should stream the response token by token
 ```

 ### Calling MATLAB functions with the API